containerd API for Python

 protoc shine through.

-Note: with Python2 going end-of-life in January 2020 we don't intend to support Python2 in this package at this very late time in the lifecycle.
+Note: with Python2 going end-of-life in January 2020 we don't support Python2 in this package at this very late time in the lifecycle.

 The versioning of this package complies with PEP 440.